 Skip advert

 BMW has spent countless hours ensuring the i4 lives up to the brand’s reputation for sharp handling

-A lot is expected of the i4 because not only is it the manufacturer's most focused electric car to date but it's essentially a battery-powered version of its legendary 3 and 4 Series models.
+A lot is expected of the i4 in this department.
+Not only is it the manufacturer's most focused electric car to date but it's essentially a battery-powered version of its legendary 3 and 4 Series models.
 As a result, BMW clearly knew the car had to be good to drive.

 Advertisement - Article continues below

-For starters, although the i4’s battery is located under the floor, BMW has still made it possible to set a low driving position which is in keeping with the brand’s sporty character.
+Settle into the i4’s driver’s seat and things are off to a good start.
+Even though the i4’s battery is located under the floor, BMW has managed to keep the driving position low to the ground which is in keeping with the brand’s sporty character.
 In contrast, the driving position in rivals such as the Hyundai Ioniq 6 feels a little high.

+Skip advert